GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

   ![](images/snapshotlocation.png)

+The little blue circle that appears in the gutter when you click represents the snapshot location.
+When you mouse over it, a tooltip will show you exactly where it's set.
+Clicking the blue circle a second time removes the snapshot location.

+Once you've set a snapshot location, you will also see a pending snapshot in the lower left hand pane.
+In this example, it's set at line 31.

 You can set snapshot locations on executable lines.
 You cannot set snapshot locations on non-executable lines such as comments, declarations, and empty lines.
+You can set multiple snapshot locations at once, in one or more classes.

 ### Run the application